npatsiatzis/fir/README.md

 ### FIR filter (transposed form) RTL implementation

+### Repo Structure

+This is a short tabular description of the contents of each folder in the repo.

 | Folder | Description |
 | ------ | ------ |
 | [rtl/SystemVerilog](https://github.com/npatsiatzis/fir/tree/main/rtl/SystemVerilog) | SV RTL implementation files |